ezabyss/Google-Foundations-of-Cybersecurity-notes/Course-04-Tools-of-the-Trade-Linux-and-SQL/Module-02-The-Linux-Operating-System/labs/lab-01-install-software-linux/README.md

 ---

-## Objectives
+## Scenario
+As a security analyst, you are required to install and manage network security tools on a Linux system.
+In this scenario, you must:

-- Verify that the APT package manager is installed and available
+- Verify that the APT package manager is installed
-- Install and uninstall software using APT
+- Install and uninstall the Suricata application
-- Reinstall applications to confirm package management functionality
-- Gain hands-on experience with Linux security tools
+- Install the tcpdump application
+- Confirm which applications are currently installed
+- Reinstall Suricata and verify both tools are present

+These tasks reflect common responsibilities in security operations and system administration roles.

 ---
 ## Tools & Applications Used

 ### 🔹 APT (Advanced Package Tool)